 It’s available for iPhone, Android, and Windows, so you can take your language learning on-the-go, while sitting in a cafe or relaxing on the beach.

 Best Digital Nomad Apps

 So, there you have it.
 Five interesting and fun apps that can help you boost your productivity, collaborate with colleagues and clients, manage your time and work when living that exotic and often chaotic lifestyle as a digital nomad.

 - digital nomad slack

 - nomad app

 As this post should have covered the new productivity apps that will help you get going.
-If you’re a digital nomad you might also benefit from earning some extra cash with this list of the best money making apps that you need to download now.
+If you're a digital nomad you might also benefit from earning some extra cash with this list of the best apps that pay you real money through PayPal that you need to download now.

 Are you a digital nomad?
 Do you have any apps and tools that make your everyday life a bit easier?
 Please share your thoughts in the comments below.